Hartford, Connecticut: Colonial Hartford

 The first Europeans known to have explored the area were the Dutch under Adriaen Block, who sailed up the Connecticut in 1614.
 Dutch fur traders from New Amsterdam returned in 1623 with a mission to establish a trading post and fortify the area for the Dutch West India Company.
 The original site was located on the south bank of the Park River in the present-day Sheldon/Charter Oak neighborhood.
 This fort was called Fort Hoop or the "House of Hope."
 In 1633, Jacob Van Curler formally bought the land around Fort Hoop from the Pequot chief for a small sum.
-It was home to perhaps a couple families and a few dozen soldiers.
+It was home to perhaps a couple of families and a few dozen soldiers.
 The fort was abandoned by 1654, but the area is known today as Dutch Point; the name of the Dutch fort "House of Hope" is reflected in the name of Huyshope Avenue.
-A significant reason for establishment of the Dutch trading post was to better control the flow of wampum, the de facto currency of New Netherlands and portions of New England, to and from valuable Native American fur traders.
+A significant reason for establishment of the Dutch trading post was to better control the flow of wampum, the de facto currency of New Netherland and portions of New England, to and from valuable Native American fur traders.

 The Dutch outpost and the tiny contingent of Dutch soldiers who were stationed there did little to check the English migration, and the Dutch soon realized that they were vastly outnumbered.
 The House of Hope remained an outpost, but it was steadily swallowed up by waves of English settlers.
 In 1650, Peter Stuyvesant met with English representatives to negotiate a permanent boundary between the Dutch and English colonies; the line that they agreed on was more than 50 mi west of the original settlement.